 There are a number of critical chemicals and supplies that we require to make products.
 These include certain gases, photoresists, polymers, metals, and specialized alloys.
 We maintain inventory of critical chemicals and materials, but in many cases, we are dependent on single sources, and some of the materials could be subject to shortages or be discontinued by their suppliers at any time.
-The Russia-Ukraine crisis could cause or exacerbate shortages.
-Sanctions against Russia could affect supplies or prices of materials supplied by Russia, including materials we use such as aluminum, copper, helium, magnesium, manganese, nickel, palladium, platinum, and titanium.
-Materials supplied by Ukraine include neon, which may be used to produce some of our foundry wafers.
 Supply interruptions or shortages for any reason could seriously jeopardize our ability to provide products that are critical to our business and operations and may cause us to lose revenue.